-The Audit and Risk Committee was chaired during fiscal 2016 by Mr. Esty.
+The Audit and Risk Committee was chaired during fiscal 2017 by Mr. Esty.
 The committee currently consists additionally of Ms. Broader and Messrs. von Arentschildt, Edwards and McGeary.
-The committee met eight times during 2016.
+The committee met ten times during 2017.
 Under its charter, the committee:

-- is comprised of at least three members of the Board, each of whom is "independent" of the company under the NYSE and SEC rules and is also "financially literate," as defined under NYSE rules, - includes at least one member who has accounting or financial management expertise, and at least one member who qualifies as an "audit committee financial expert" under applicable rules, - members are appointed and removed by the Board, - is required to meet prior to each quarterly meeting of the Board and prior to the release of quarterly financial results, - periodically meets with the director of Internal Audit and the independent auditor in separate executive sessions without members of senior management present, - has the authority to retain independent advisors, at the company's expense, wherever it deems appropriate to fulfill its duties, and - reports to the Board regularly.
+- is comprised of at least three members of the Board, each of whom is "independent" of the company under the NYSE and SEC rules and is also "financially literate," as defined under NYSE rules, - includes at least one member who has accounting or financial management expertise, and at least one member who qualifies as an "audit committee financial expert" under applicable rules, - members and chair are appointed and removed by the Board, - members may not serve simultaneously on the audit committees of more than three public companies, including the company, unless the Board determines that such service would not impair such member's effectiveness and such determination is disclosed under applicable rules, - is required to meet prior to each quarterly meeting of the Board and prior to the release of quarterly financial results, - periodically meets with the director of Internal Audit and the independent auditor in separate executive sessions without members of senior management present, - has the authority to retain independent advisors, at the company's expense, wherever it deems appropriate to fulfill its duties, and - reports to the Board regularly.